ReactiveX/rxjs-advent-2018/readme.md

 # 2018 RxJS Advent Calendar

 This is the first annual RxJS Advent Calendar with 25 lessons on using [RxJS](https://github.com/reactivex/rxjs).
-All advent entries are written in TypeScript and can be run via [ts-node](https://www.npmjs.com/package/ts-node).
+All advent entries are written in TypeScript and can be run via in Node.js using `npx` and [ts-node](https://www.npmjs.com/package/ts-node).
+Follow along online at my Twitch Channel, [BluerThanBlueFalcon](https://www.twitch.tv/bluerthanbluefalcon/)!

 ## Daily Entries